Fatwa ID: 07641

 To ensure the permissibility of buying and selling shares according to the Hanafi madhab, it is recommended that the company’s illiquid assets should be at least 30% of its total assets.
 This ensures the trade does not resemble the prohibited sale of liquid assets or debts.

-Allah تعالي Knows Best
+Only Allah تعالي Knows Best

-Written by Moulana Sarfraz Mohammad
+Written by Maulana Sarfraz Mohammad

 Checked and approved by Mufti Mohammed Tosir Miah